The Homology of Connective Morava $E$-theory with coefficients in $\mathbb{F}_p$: The K unneth spectral sequence for H *(e n;F p)

 \begin{proof} We have the two maps of rings $\varphi$ and $\psi$.
 They induce a map of rings

 This composed with the canonical map

 gives us the desired splitting.
-To see that it is an isomorphism we note that it is injective and surjective as a map of $F_p$-modules since the spectral sequence collapses. \end{proof} Note that this is a splitting of rings as there not known map of spectra from
+To see that it is an isomorphism we note that it is injective and surjective on the generators and it is a map of $\F_{p^n}$-algebras.
+The injectivity and surjectivity follows from the collapse of the spectral sequence. \end{proof} Note that this is a splitting of rings, as there are no known maps of spectra $\HF_p \wedge e_n \lra \HF_p \wedge \BPn$ or $\HF_p \wedge_{\BPn} e_n \lra \HF_p \wedge e_n$.
+Thus this splitting does not respect higher multiplicative structure, such as power operations.
+However, it does resolve various extension problems relating the two tensor factors.